Rowena2001/RayServe_AKS/README.md

 This repository contains configuration files for deploying models on Ray Serve and AKS.
 These configuration files use Ray deployment code from the [Final_Deployments](https://github.com/Rowena2001/Final_Deployments) repo as the working directory.

 # Project Summary
-This project consisted of five MVPs.
+This project consisted of five MVPs, each geared towards exploring deeper into the capabilities of Ray Serve on AKS.
 The first MVP was to deploy a simple **Hello World application** on AKS using Ray Serve and the KubeRay operator.
 The second MVP was to deploy a **Hugging Face model** on AKS using Ray Serve and the KubeRay operator.
 The third MVP was to deploy a Hugging Face model on AKS using Ray Serve and the KubeRay operator with **autoscaling**.
 The fourth MVP was to create an **automated pipeline** to create deployments and make them available for configuration.
 The fifth MVP was to integrate all components of the project into a cohesive **demonstration**.
+## MVP1: Deploying a Hello World Application on Ray Serve and AKS

-# Getting Started: Ray Serve on AKS Tutorials
+# Ray Serve on AKS Tutorials
-### MVP1: Deploying a Hello World Application on Ray Serve and AKS
+## MVP1: Deploying a Hello World Application on Ray Serve and AKS

 1. If you don't already have an AKS cluster, follow AKS documentation to create one.
 2. Install Ray Serve using pip.